EspressoSystems/espresso-sequencer/doc/architecture.md

   Espresso state transition then stores the block commitment.
 6. Rollups post updated state to L1.
 ZK-rollups include a proof.
 7. Rollup contracts read certified sequence of block commitments from sequencer contract.
-Verify state transition proofs against this sequence (ZKR) or wait for fraud proof against this sequence (ORU).
+Verify state transition proofs against this sequence (ZK-rollup) or wait for fraud proof against this sequence (optimistic rollup).

 Below is sequence diagram to accompany the overview: